thomashoullier/bnd-pkg-merge/README.md

 complexity and _O(L^2)_ space complexity.

 This is better than the package-merge algorithm on which it is based [2].
 The package-merge algorithm is _O(n.L)_ time and _O(n)_ space.

-To the best of my knowledge, the boundary package-merge algorithm is still the best algorithm for length-limited Huffman encoding if time and space are taken into account.
+Note that this algorithm has since been surpassed by others.
+Please only treat this implementation as an alternative means to test your own implementations of actually up to date algorithms.
 ## Recommended reading
 The full proof of why the boundary package-merge works can be understood by reading just [2] and [1], preferably in this order.
 This is for readers